Dino Mattessich: Coaching and administrative career

-In 1977, Mattessich served as an assistant coach at the University of Baltimore under Chip Silverman, who had agreed to coach the team for one season after the departure of former Head Coach Dick Edell.
+In 1977, Mattessich served as an assistant coach at the University of Baltimore under Chip Silverman, who had agreed to coach the team for one season after the departure of former head coach Dick Edell.
 Another UB assistant, Steve Hamp, explained the relationship as, "Chip really wasn't the X's and O's guy; that was assistant coach Dino Mattessich.
 Chip was more of the motivator."
 The following season, Mattessich took over as Baltimore's head coach.

 In 1980, Mattessich served as an assistant lacrosse coach at Maryland.
 In June 1980, he was promoted to replace Bud Beardmore as the school's head coach.
 He served in that position from 1981 to 1983, and compiled a 26–15 record.

 He then served for twelve years as an associate athletic director at Towson University in Towson, Maryland.
-Following his time at Towson, Mattessich was an associate athletic director at the University of Maine, where he worked under Athletic Director Sue Tyler, former Maryland women's lacrosse and field hockey coach.
+Following his time at Towson, Mattessich was an associate athletic director at the University of Maine, where he worked under athletic director Sue Tyler, former Maryland women's lacrosse and field hockey coach.
 Tyler appointed Mattessich as head of the search committee that selected John Giannini as the Maine men's basketball head coach in 1996.
 In 2001, he left Maine for the University of Connecticut to take a position as an associate director of athletics.
-Mattessich's tenure at UConn coincides with what has arguably been the most successful era of UConn athletics in the Universities history, including multiple National Championships in Men's and Women's Basketball, Bowl victories in Football, Big East Championships in Field Hockey, Soccer and Baseball, and an increased commitment to Ice Hockey.
+Mattessich's tenure at UConn coincides with what has arguably been the most successful era of UConn athletics in the university's history, including multiple national championships in men's and women's basketball, Bowl victories in football, Big East Championships in field hockey, soccer and baseball, and an increased commitment to ice hockey.